PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-12 07:25:13
+Last updated: 2024-04-12 07:27:27
-Random Quote: Long distance is a lie teenagers tell each other to get laid the summer before college. - Ted Mosby
+Random Quote: Best way to catch the smart ones?
+Get an idiot working for them. - Jaime Kuykendall